 Tim worked for two years in Cyprus as a church organist, and studied for a certificate of higher education with the Open Theological College.
 He applied to university in the UK in January 2008, and was offered a place at Newman College in Birmingham, to study Theology for Education.

-The home-ed.info site
+About the home-ed.info site

-This site is now nearly seventeen years old.
+This site is now eighteen years old.

 In the Summer of 2007 I went through every page – now about 120 of them – and cleaned up the HTML to make them compliant with W3C guidelines.
 This was time-consuming, and I wondered at the time if I would do better to use some kind of template, or stylesheet.